How do I arrange my health insurance if I emigrate?

 - Are you moving to a treaty country, but are not (or not yet) receiving a statutory pension or benefit?
 Arrange health insurance for yourself and any family members who are moving with you in your new country of residence.
 At this stage you do not need to have any contact with the CAK.

 - Are you receiving a statutory pension and are you moving to a treaty country?
-Complete the S1/121 application form (7.12.2020, PDF, 758 kB) and send it to us.
+Then you have to Apply for a document S1/form 121.
 If you are entitled, we will send you the document S1/form 121.
 With the S1/121 you can register with a health insurance company in your country of residence.
 Only after registration can you use medical care in your country of residence.

 Before you move